tableau/server-client-python/docs/api-ref.md

 Using the TSC library, you can query a site or sites on a server, or create or delete a site on the server.

-The site resources for Tableau Server and Tableau Online are defined in the `SiteItem` class.
+The site resources for Tableau Server and Tableau Cloud are defined in the `SiteItem` class.
 The class corresponds to the site resources you can access using the Tableau Server REST API.
 The site methods are based upon the endpoints for sites in the REST API and operate on the `SiteItem` class.

 <br>
 <br>